Strong laws of large numbers for sub-linear expectations: Introduction

-Obviously, if capacity $\CV$ or $v$ in the above results is a probability measure, all of our main results are natural and fairly neat extension of the classical Kolmogorov's strong law of large numbers.
+Obviously, if either $\CV$ or $v$ in the above results is a probability measure, all of our main results are natural and fairly neat extensions of the classical Kolmogorov's strong law of large numbers.
 Moreover, an important feature of our strong laws of large numbers is to provide a frequentist perspective on capacities.

-Finally, our results also imply that $[\Ce[X_1], \CE[X_1] ]$ is the smallest interval of all intervals in which the limit point of empirical averages lies with probability (capacity $v$) one.

-\section{Notation and Lemmas}
+\section{Notation and lemmas}

-In this section, we will recall briefly the notion of IID random variables and sub-linear expectations initiated by Peng.
+In order to prove our results in Peng's framework, we shall recall briefly the notions of both IID random variables and sub-linear expectations initiated by Peng\cite{peng3}.